rakesh-nj/urlshortener/README.md

 # urlshortener
-URL Shortener built using Golang
+URL Shortener built using Golang and Redis